Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 mv system.bit.bin filter2d.bit.bin

-now you have a filter2d.xclbin and filter2d.bit.bin
+Now you have the filter2d.xclbin and filter2d.bit.bin files.

 Optional Steps to Generate shell.json and .dtbo file

-Because we are re-using the same platform smartcam application is based on, we can re-use the smartcam shell.json and kv260-smartcam.dtbo file in the firmware folder as indicated in the following section.
+Because you are reusing the same platform the smartcam application is based on, reuse the smartcam shell.json and kv260-smartcam.dtbo file in the firmware folder as indicated in the following section.
 However, if you prefer, you can also generate them separatedly.
-Note that you will still need to download and install smartcam for the software dependencies this example uses.

 dtc -@ -O dtb -o filter2d.dtbo kv260-smartcam.dtsi

-Compile software on Ubuntu Target
+Compile the Software on Ubuntu Target

 docker pull xilinx/kria-developer:latest

-Then load docker container:
+2. Then load docker container:

 docker run \